EvriposRobotics/GSG_SmartiecarV2-Germany-Smart_Riders_25-30/README.md

 We used the Totemmaker construction system to design and build our own car chassis.
 This set consits of plastic beams and plates as structural elements and aluminium connectors.
 For specific parts as the front of the wheel barrel and the motor bracket, totemmaker.net offers a free STL-Libary of 3D-printable parts.
 To get a small but strong structure, we used rectangular grids as the basic element of each layer.
 The first layer had to be as thin as possible but still had to contain the motor, the axles and the servo.
 We did not have much room to work with.
 Thats why we did not use a baseplate.
 A baseplate would have been to large for our car.
-We just build a stable rectangular frame out of the plastic beams and mounted the front and back axle to it, similar to our last version of the car.
+We just build a stable rectangular frame, two beams wide, and mounted the front and back axle to it.
+After that we rounded up the edges of the layer because it does not have much space between it and the game field and our field was a bit wavy.
-Because the last car was difficult to repair we wanted to contruct the next version of our car with that in mind.
+Because the last car was difficult to repair we wanted to construct the next version of our car with that in mind.
 We now have a modular system with three individual layers.
 The top two have the same base of contruction.
 For both layers we started with a stable rectangular frame of four plastic beams.
 These beams make the layers stable and strong but not to heavy at the same time.
 We wanted the layers to be easily connected to each other with screws.
 The third layer just has two extra beams for the ultrasonic sensors.
+Because the third layer is the "sensors and control" layer, we wanted to mount the ultrasonic sensors to it.
+But it was to high.
+That is why we used the beams to lower them closer to the ground.

 Layer 2: